sangeetashukla/OpenPedCan-analysis/analyses/molecular-subtyping-NBL/README.md

 # Molecular Subtyping NBL
 **Module authors**: Aditya Lahiri, Eric Wafula, and Jo Lynne Rokita To molecularly subtype neuroblastoma, ganglioneuroblastoma, and ganglioneuroma samples into MYCN amplified or MYCN non-amplified.

+**Note**: The files in the input folder are NBL MCYN `clinical patient-status mapping files` for GMKF and TARGET samples.
+In V11 some values of the `pathology_free_text_diagnosis` are missing, these input files fill in some of these missing values.

 # Usage
 To run the module, execute the following command from the command line in the directory `OpenPedCan-analysis /analyses/molecular-subtyping-NBL` `bash run_nbl_subtyping.sh `